sekulovskin/research-archive-masters-thesis/README.md

  - **1.data**

     - `data.R` - illustrates all the different simulated data sets used throughout the paper.
-This is the script mentioned in the Data section of the paper (the data sets correspond to those given in Figure 1).

  - **2.effective_sample_size:**